Industrial augmented reality

-Industrial augmented reality (IAR) is related to the application of augmented reality (AR) and heads-up displays to support an industrial process.
-The use of IAR dates back to the 1990s with the work of Thomas Caudell and David Mizell about the application of AR at Boeing.
-Since then several applications of this technique over the years have been proposed showing its potential in supporting some industrial processes.
-Although there have been several advances in technology, IAR is still considered to be at an infant developmental stage.
+Industrial Augmented Reality (IAR) is the application of augmented reality (AR) and heads-up displays to support industrial processes.
+The use of IAR dates back to the 1990s with the work of Thomas Caudell and David Mizell and the application of AR at Boeing facilities.
+Since then, several applications of IAR have been proposed showing its potential in supporting industrial operations.
+Although there have been several advances in the technology since its invention, IAR has remained in a nascent stage of developmental.

-Some challenging factors of IAR development are related to the necessary interdisciplinarity knowledge in areas such as object recognition, computer graphics, artificial intelligence and human-computer-interaction.
-Where a partial context understanding is required for the adaptation to unexpected conditions and understand the user's actions and intentions.
-Additionally user intuitive interfaces still remain a challenge likewise hardware improvements such as sensors and displays.
+Some challenging factors of IAR development are related to the necessary interdisciplinarity knowledge, specifically in the areas of object recognition, computer graphics, artificial intelligence and human-computer-interaction.
+In Industrial Augmented Reality a partial context understanding is required for the adaptation to unexpected conditions and understand the user's actions and intentions.
+Additionally, challenges come with user intuitive interfaces and the necessary hardware improvements such as sensors and displays to make IAR a viable technology.

-Further, some controversy prevails about the boundaries that define IAR and its potential benefits for some activities with the currently available technology.
+Furthermore, some controversy prevails about the boundaries that define IAR and its potential benefits for some activities with the currently available technology.